-No horror film is complete without a nod do the Eros-Thanatos principle that governs its doomed denizens.
+No horror film is complete without a nod to the Eros-Thanatos principle that governs its doomed denizens.
 A blood-curdling and cruel death usually follows deeply satisfying sex (or it is the other way round?)

-In the song Aapke Pyaar Mein from Vikram Bhatt’s 2002 hit Raaz, intercourse takes places wherever and whenever possible – in a forest against a tree, in front of a waterfall, against a barn door in an unnamed generic European town.
+In the song Aapke Pyaar Mein from Vikram Bhatt’s 2002 hit Raaz, intercourse takes place wherever and whenever possible – in a forest against a tree, in front of a waterfall, against a barn door in an unnamed generic European town.
 Only Pankaj Advani’s erotic thriller Cape Karma comes close, as the lovers practise their moves in the garden, a car, and a conveniently empty movie hall.

 Highly tame in comparison is the tune O Saathiya from Saaya, in which the pair crawls all over each other like beetles in heat.